 And you will love how it folds up into a fun tote that you can carry other stuff in too!

-(Don't you think the 'reserved' towel that I used for the second one makes it seem all exclusive?
+(Don’t you think the ‘reserved’ towel that I used for one of my covers makes it seem all exclusive?
 Everyone at the pool will be afraid to steal my chair, lol!)